Alliance Manchester Business School: Global MBA programme

 MBS offers a unique part-time option for Master of Business Administration students called the Part-time Global MBA.
 This programme provides online instruction along with the ability for students to study at any of six global centres, while receiving the same degree.
-Students are able to take classes in Manchester, Brazil, China, Hong Kong, Singapore and Dubai.
+Students are able to take classes in Manchester, China, Hong Kong, Singapore and Dubai.
 Students spend one week per semester attending workshops at one of the seven centres, and ten nights' hotel stay is included with the cost of tuition.
 Each centre has its own team of staff and facilities and all of them together support over 3,500 students from more than 100 countries around the world.
 The same faculty members teach across the centres representing forty different countries.

-Kelley-Manchester MBA programme
+Grigor McClelland lecture series

-In 2016, AMBS partnered with the Kelley School of Business at the Indiana University-Bloomington to offer the Kelley-Manchester Global MBA.
-This joint program allows a student to earn an MBA diploma from both universities.
+As part of the 50th anniversary of the Manchester Business School in 2015, the annual Grigor McClelland lecture series was launched to explore the interaction between business, education and social responsibility.
+It was named in honour of the first director, as this was an area that he had pioneered.